longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Map View
 ^^^^^^^^

 This is your primary playing surface.
 This is the map where you build your civilization.
-The icon for this is shown in Figure 22 below.
+The button for this is shown in Figure 22 below.
 Figure 9, in the `Main Client Interface`_ section, has a good example of the :guilabel:`Map View`.

 .. figure:: ../../_static/images/gui-elements/top-bar-map.png